The Key to Sales Performance

-What is a 53% improvement in market share worth to your organization?
+What is a 53% improvement in market share worth to your organisation?

-Put in another way, if an organization with 6.29% market share has 1,000 customers, each purchasing $1,000 in product, then each one percent increase in market share is worth $158,982.
+Put in another way, if an organisation with 6.29% market share has 1,000 customers, each purchasing $1,000 in product, Then each one percent increase in market share is worth $158,982.
 So an improvement from a 6.29% market share to a 9.65% market share (or 3.36%) is equal to $534,179 in increased revenue.
-Of course, your results will depend upon your current market, market share, and customer revenue.
+Of course, your results will depend upon your current market, market share and customer revenue.
 But, for this pharmaceutical firm, creating versatile salespeople was a highly profitable return on investment.

 And the ROI did not end there.
 Performance continued to increase over the entire time we tracked it, and most likely well beyond.
 Thus, this is a sustained improvement.
 As salespeople apply their versatility skills, they perform better and better.
 So one year, two years or more after training, sales versatility is still increasing your company's performance and profitability.